-Timber management activities will be conducted to help restore and/or improve current conditions so that the associated DFC (typically an historic condition) can be achieved or maintained.
-Timber management will primarily be conducted in pinedominated natural communities.
-Upland communities typically include mesic flatwoods, sandhill, upland pine, upland mixed woodland and altered landcover areas such as successional hardwood forest and pine plantations.
-Other historically hardwood-dominated natural communities will likely have little to no scheduled timber management activities.
-In some circumstances, actions may be conducted to remove overstory invasive/exotic trees such as Chinese tallow and Brazilian pepper to help restore or maintain natural communities.
+Timber management activities may be conducted to help improve or maintain current conditions to achieve the associated DFC.
+Timber management will primarily be conducted in upland NatComs.
+Candidate upland NatCom types may include mesic flatwoods, wet flatwoods, sandhill, upland pine, and upland mixed woodland along with scrubby flatwoods, scrub, and altered landcover types such as successional hardwood forest and pine plantations.
+There will likely be no scheduled timber management activities in historically hardwood-dominated or wetland NatCom types, e.g., upland hardwood forest, hydric hammock, and slope forest.
+In some circumstances, timber management may include the harvesting and removal of overstory invasive/exotic trees.
+Descriptions of community types are detailed in the in the Resource Management Component.